Point Reyes Station, California

 “The national seashore begins 25 miles from the Golden Gate Bridge, and it must drive developers crazy to see it just lying there, virtually empty.
 Its natural state is a tribute to former President John F. Kennedy, who declared that the peninsula should be saved as a national treasure.
 He set aside nearly 80,000 acres for public use.
 The largest town at the edge of the park, Point Reyes Station, consists of a couple of dozen buildings that line both sides of Route 1.” – Washington Post

-There’s a great bakery, a few restaurants, a shop selling the crafts of local weavers, a studio for a photographer who has devoted his life to shooting the Point Reyes landscape, a surf shop, a grocery store and a combination organic produce/artist gallery/gift shop/feed store.
+There’s a great bakery, a few restaurants, a shop selling the crafts of local weavers, a studio for a photographer who has devoted his life to shooting the Point Reyes landscape, a surf shop, a grocery store, a combination organic produce/artist gallery/gift shop/feed store, and a modern country emporium with a wide selection of clothing, shoes, toys & gifts

 Small inns and cottages scattered around the edges of the park offer the only lodging, which might explain why, at the height of the tourist season, there are no jostling crowds of tourists on the streets, no traffic jams.
 Wide expanses of beach are so empty you feel as if you’ve found a private space in heaven.”